The Shift

 • Are ready to take responsibility for your own growth, with support rather than direction

-But if you're ready to explore your inner landscape with curiosity and care—if you sense there's more available to you than the story you've been telling yourself—then let's talk.
+But if you're ready to explore your inner landscape with curiosity and care — if you sense there's more available to you than the story you've been telling yourself — let's talk.